richkdev/Cleanup-Catastrophe/README.md

 # Frontend for _Cleanup Catastrophe!_

+work in progress
-insert iframe here with options
+insert iframe here

 ## DESCRIPTION
 Contains (almost) all versions of _Cleanup Catastrophe!_, as single-page HTML files.